Close

 6. Contact information for two references - at least one reference should be a former professor/instructor.
 An email will be sent to these references to complete an online recommendation form.
 Your application is not complete until the recommendation forms are submitted by your references;

-7. Select your degree option: A): only the MS Degree in Community Health and Nutrition or B): both the Degree and the optional Experiential Learning Track
+1. only the MS Degree in Community Health and Nutrition

-The Experiential Learning Track has additional admission requirements;8.
-Resume – upload your resume (no more than 2 pages);
+1. Resume: upload your resume (no more than 2 pages);

-9. Personal Statement- upload a separate document which includes the following: state why you have the abilities, experiences, skills and knowledge to succeed in our degree program.
+2. Personal Statement: upload a separate document which includes the following: state why you have the abilities, experiences, skills and knowledge to succeed in our degree program.
 Your statement should demonstrate why you are interested in this graduate degree program and how it will help you meet career goals.
 Please limit your statement to 1,200 words or fewer and use 12-point font, single-spaced format.
+Specifically address the following questions in your personal statement:

-Specifically address the following questions in your personal statement:a.
-What are your professional goals; elaborate on future career plans and the motivation for pursuing a MS in Community Health and Nutrition
+1. What are your professional goals; elaborate on future career plans and the motivation for pursuing a MS in Community Health and Nutrition

-b.
-In what ways will the MS in Community Health and Nutrition build upon your current skill set
+2. In what ways will the MS in Community Health and Nutrition build upon your current skill set

-c.
-Why are you a good fit for this degree program
+3. Why are you a good fit for this degree program

-d.
-Elaborate on your unique story which motivates you to seek this graduate degree
+4. Elaborate on your unique story which motivates you to seek this graduate degree

 Note: Applicants are selected on a competitive basis and, therefore, admission is not granted to all applicants who meet only the minimum requirements.

-In addition to the requirements for admission to the MS in Community Health and Nutrition Degree as stated above, applicants who want to also be admitted to the Experiential Learning Track must provide:1.
-Evidence of Work/Volunteer Experience – documentation of 300 hours of work or volunteer experience completed within four years of application is preferred.
+1. Evidence of Work/Volunteer Experience: documentation of 300 hours of work or volunteer experience completed within four years of application is preferred.
 Of the 300 hours, at least 200 hours must be in a nutrition- or dietetics-related field.
 You will be required to complete the Experiential Track Supplemental Form to document your experiences.
 This form will be uploaded with your Graduate application and is available here.

-2. Prerequisite coursework- for applicants who do not have a Verification Statement from an ACEND accredited Didactic Program in Dietetics (DPD)m the following prerequisite coursework must have been completed within five years from an accredited institution:
+2. Prerequisite coursework: for applicants who do not have a Verification Statement from an ACEND accredited Didactic Program in Dietetics (DPD)m the following prerequisite coursework must have been completed within five years from an accredited institution:

-a.
-Introductory Nutrition course equivalent to Tennessee Tech’s HEC 2020 Nutrition for Health Sciences
+1. Introductory Nutrition course equivalent to Tennessee Tech’s HEC 2020 Nutrition for Health Sciences

-b.
-Advanced Nutrition course (higher level than Introductory Nutrition)
+2. Advanced Nutrition course (higher level than Introductory Nutrition)

-c.
-Organic Chemistry
+3. Organic Chemistry

-d.
-Microbiology or Biochemistry
+4. Microbiology or Biochemistry

-e.
-Experimental Foods, Food Preparation, Quantity Food Production, or Foodservice Management
+5. Experimental Foods, Food Preparation, Quantity Food Production, or Foodservice Management

-Additionally, students must have a grade of B or better in each of the nutrition courses and a grade of C or better in the sciences courses.
+6. Additionally, students must have a grade of B or better in each of the nutrition courses and a grade of C or better in the sciences courses.

-3. DPD Verification Statement- for students with a bachelor’s degree from an ACEND accredited Didactic Program in Dietetics (DPD), you will be required to upload your DPD Verification statement or an Intent to Complete form or letter from DPD Director stating courses to be completed with your Graduate application.
+3. DPD Verification Statement: for students with a bachelor’s degree from an ACEND accredited Didactic Program in Dietetics (DPD), you will be required to upload your DPD Verification statement or an Intent to Complete form or letter from DPD Director stating courses to be completed with your Graduate application.

 4. Personal Statement: in addition to the questions listed above for the Personal Statement, applicants for the Experiential Learning Track should include why they are pursuing the Registered Dietitian/Nutritionist (RDN) credential.

-5. Candidates for admission to the Experiential Learning Track will be required to participate in a virtual (face to face) interview via a video conferencing platform.
+5. Interview: Candidates for admission to the Experiential Learning Track will be required to participate in a virtual (face to face) interview via a video conferencing platform.

 College of Arts and Sciences

-- Overview
+• Overview

 The purpose of the Master of Science degree program in the Department of Biology is to prepare graduates for high-level careers in various areas of biology.
 The department offers the M.S. degree with the option of selecting from a variety of thesis research topics based on individual research interests of the faculty.